jay-j/Cezm/notes.md

 - Diff system - or just rely on git?
 Or have git UX elements within this system?
 - Tab completion (for users, dependent-on task names..)
 - Different scheduling constraint types?
 Earliest, latest, fixed start, fixed end....
+- Priority or risk parameter for the solver to aid in choosing between solutions?
+- Rearrange user columns to reduce dependency graph visual chaos; minimize total length of column changes

 # The Format
 Use "hjson":  https://hjson.github.io/